The Elara Handbook

 I don’t understand the code within the Handbook.
 What is it there for?

-Many pages in the Handbook contain inline code that does scientific calculations, generates graphs and plots, or solves particular equations.
+There is inline code in the Handbook that does scientific calculations, generates graphs and plots, or solves particular equations.
 You do not need to understand them, but we will go over programming within the Handbook so that the code makes more sense.

 Why is there so much incomplete/misplaced/undecipherable content?